-One of the overarching themes discussed through the conference was that HR executives need to shift from an administrative function to a comprehensive strategic approach to HR derived from the specific business requirements in China.
+One of the overarching themes discussed through the conference was that HR executives need to shift from an administrative function to a comprehensive strategic approach to HR derived from the specific business requirements in the Chinese market.

 AUSTRIA CONNECT Greater China is the most important event of the Austrian business community in China.

 This year it was held from 19 to 21 November in Chengdu under the motto “Going West and Beyond”.
 Chengdu is the capital of Sichuan and one of China’s most rapidly growing provinces.
 The region has recently experienced a rapid increase in foreign investment.
 Sichuan’s success demonstrates how important it is to pay attention to the potential of markets outside China’s well developed coastal regions.

 Since 1999 the German Centre Beijing, which supports small and medium-sized German companies in opening or expanding their bases in China, has been located in Beijing's Landmark Towers.